gravitational/teleport/docs/README.md

 Gravitational Teleport is a tool for remotely accessing isolated clusters of Linux servers via SSH or HTTPS.
-Unlike traditional key-based access, Teleport enables teams to easily adopt the following practiecs:
+Unlike traditional key-based access, Teleport enables teams to easily adopt the following practices:

 - Avoid key distribution and [trust on first use](https://en.wikipedia.org/wiki/Trust_on_first_use) issues by using auto-expiring keys signed by a cluster certificate authority (CA).
 - Enforce 2nd factor authentication.